bitcoin-sv/ts-sdk/docs/transaction.md

 Argument Details

 + **chainTracker**
   + An instance of ChainTracker, a Bitcoin block header tracker.
+If the value is set to 'scripts only', headers will not be verified.

 </details>